Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

 Studies show positive effect of zinc on the immune system

 It has long been known that vitamin C plays an important role for our immune system.
 But zinc is at least as elementary.
 Because the function of our immune system also depends on whether our body has enough zinc available.
-If there is a zinc deficiency, the immune system cannot function optimally, which can be associated with an increased rate and duration of infections [4].
-Thus, a study by the Society for Biofactors found that zinc supports both parts of the innate and acquired immune defenses[5].

-In another randomized double-blind study, the positive effect of an adequate zinc intake was again confirmed.
-In the study, 50 healthy volunteers aged 55-87 were each given 45 mg of zinc per day for 12 months.
+In another randomized double-blind study, the positive effect of an adequate zinc intake was confirmed.
+In the study, 50 healthy volunteers were each given 45 mg of zinc per day for 12 months.
 Compared to the placebo group, the zinc level in the blood plasma was significantly higher in the zinc group.
-In addition, significantly fewer infections occurred in the zinc group, and the generation of tumor necrosis factor α and oxidative stress markers was significantly lower in the zinc group than in the placebo group [7].
-Thus, it is not surprising that more and more physicians are also focusing their attention on this indispensable trace element.
+In addition, there were significantly fewer infections and lower oxidative stress markers in the zinc supplementation group [7].

 Liposomal Zinc + Vitamin C